-GVW facilities and equipment have been sized and installed systematically over time.
-However, with time passed, growth patterns, and changes to GVW Boundaries, the original assumptions used in sizing GVW facilities and equipment have provided for undersized facilities and equipment in some locations.
-Upgrades to GVW facilities and equipment are required to adequately serve future connections to the GVW Sewer Collection System while maintaining compliance with State Statutes, rules, and permits.
+GVW facilities and equipment were sized and installed systematically over time.
+However, with demographic changes, varying growth patterns, and expansion of the GVW Boundaries, the original assumptions used in sizing GVW facilities and equipment have provided for undersized facilities and equipment in some locations.
+Upgrades to GVW facilities and equipment are required to adequately serve future connections to the GVW Sewer Collection System and WRF while maintaining compliance with State Statutes, rules, and permits.
 The Facility Expansion/Upgrades expenditures are divided into two funds: WRF Capacity Improvement Fund and Collection System Capacity Improvement Fund.